swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ```

 Here, the public function obtains the `Span` from the type that vends it in inlinable code, then calls a concrete, opaque function defined in terms of `Span`.
 Inlining the generic shim in the client is often a critical optimization.
 The need for such a pattern and related improvements are discussed in the future directions below (see [Syntactic Sugar for Automatic Conversions](#Conversions).)

-In addition to `Span<T>`, we propose the addition of `RawSpan`. `RawSpan` is similar to `Span<T>`, but represents initialized bytes.
-Its API supports slicing, along with the operations `load(as:)` and `loadUnaligned(as:)`. `RawSpan` is a specialized type supporting parsing and decoding applications in particular, where heavily-used code paths require concrete types as much as possible.

 #### Extensions to Standard Library and Foundation types